correspondence

 Codebook

-Data that are ready for coding should have an open issue named “apply codebook to AGENCY”
+Data that are ready for coding should have an open issue named “apply codebook to AGENCY.”

 Where there is insufficient information to code a letter, the NOTES column should include “FOIA” and #76 should be tagged in the “apply codebook” issue.